Wikia/react-common/styleguide/CONTRIBUTION.md

 ## HOCS
-0. Higher order components (hoc) can be added by following the guide Note:The one difference will be to use `js static` in the readme to prevent rendering as stylegudist doesn't have access to the hoc
+0. Higher order components (hoc) can be added by following the guide
+Note: The one difference will be to use `js static` in the readme to prevent rendering as styleguidist doesn't have access to the hoc

 ## Development server